 We combine data on recreation behavior, travel costs, wildfire smoke, air pollution, wildfire activity, and weather into three main datasets.
-The first is a daily panel of federally managed campgrounds in the western United States, 2010-2017, that includes climate normals and local daily measurements of smoke, wildfire activity, pollution, and weather.
+The first is a daily panel of federally managed campgrounds in the western United States over the period 2010 to 2017.
+This panel includes climate normals and local daily measurements of smoke, wildfire activity, pollution, and weather.
 The second dataset is a record of individual-level reservations for campgrounds, which we link to the daily campground panel to show site conditions for users' reservation dates.
 The last dataset aggregates the individual users to measure daily reservation activity by distance from each campground.